Rome

 Hotel Locarno

-The Art Nouveau address of the Piazza del Popolo, artists’ haunt since 1925, where the vintage bicycle bar doubles as the lobby.
+The Art Nouveau address on the Piazza del Popolo, artists' haunt since 1925, where the vintage bicycle bar doubles as the lobby.

-L'Hotel Locarno occupies a 1925 palazzo a stone’s throw from the Piazza del Popolo, recognisable by its Art Nouveau façade and wrought-iron sign.
-We push open the glass door, and it’s a Fellini film set: emerald velvet armchairs, Tiffany lamps, creaking parquet, collection of vintage bicycles lined up like sculptures.
-The 66 rooms blend original wood panelling, upholstered headboards and white marble bathrooms, some with clawfoot bathtubs.
+L'Hotel Locarno occupies a 1925 palazzo steps from the Piazza del Popolo, recognisable by its Art Nouveau façade and wrought-iron sign.
+We push open the glass door, and it's a Fellini film set: emerald velvet armchairs, Tiffany lamps, creaking parquet, a collection of vintage bicycles lined up like sculptures.
+The 66 rooms mix original wood panelling, upholstered headboards and white marble bathrooms, some with claw-foot bathtubs.
 The patio-garden, hidden behind a glass roof, serves breakfast under the orange trees, a rare luxury in this neighbourhood.
 The rooftop terrace opens in season, clear views over the ochre rooftops and parasol pines of the Villa Borghese.
 From 600 € a night, our favourite address for anyone wanting Rome off the palace circuits, with this blend of faded charm and family hospitality ✨

 What makes this hotel unique